 Well yes, she’s never failed in her life before but for this she tried her very best two times, but it didn’t work.
 Of course she felt frustrated and hopeless…

-Do I think she should have gave up?
+Do I think she should have given up?

 Hell NO!
 Aditi did give it her best; she spent tons of time on forums, consulted her friends and tried really hard to do things right.
 But the thing is, that could be enough for some people to get in, but not for everyone.
 She did what the programs asked her to do, taking the boards, writing a personal statement, and a bunch more stuff, even tried to get her CV looking good by assisting and stuff, but giving up without investigating further where things went wrong and just settling as a dental assistant??!!
 Unacceptable.